darrenc9828/MLBRookieanalysis/README.md

 # MLBRookieanalysis
-In this project I wil be collecting rookie batting averages for a given year.
+In this project I will be collecting rookie batting averages for a given year.
 Comparing them for five years to see how well they have performed since their rookie year.
-Some questions I would like to answer would be 1) did they improve as experience was gained, 2) Did injury cause a decrease in average, and 3) is their salary compariable to their perfomance.
+Some questions I would like to answer would be 1) did they improve as experience was gained, 2) Did injury cause a decrease in average, and 3) is their salary comparable to their performance.
+I will then show visualization of the data of the results.